 Protecting Critical Resources

-The Elemental solution monitors all network traffic going in and out of managed machines, and controls access based on an organization's security policies.
+The ESP solution monitors all network traffic going in and out of managed machines and controls access based on an organization's security policies.
 Policies are centrally managed at the Elemental server and locally implemented on each managed machine.
-When violations are detected, responses can range from simply reporting these violations-raising awareness of unauthorized activity-to automatically enforcing policies that deny unauthorized network activity.
+When violations are detected, responses can range from simply reporting these violations-raising awareness of unauthorized activity to automatically enforcing policies that deny unauthorized network activity.

 Adapting To Change